Abdelhady117/WattWise/README.md

 This project was developed as part of the **National Telecommunication Institute (NTI) IoT Training Program**.

-Special thanks to the NTI instructors and mentors for their continuous guidance and support throughout the project.
+Special thanks to the NTI instructors and mentors for their continuous guidance and support throughout the Training Program.